 4. Write for your clients

-Don’t use your blog as a megaphone to shout the merits of your firm at cyberspace.
+Don’t use your legal blog as a megaphone to shout the merits of your firm in cyberspace.
 That’s probably worse than not having a blog.

-As with anything, one of the most important parts of starting a niche legal blog is simply to get started.
-Don’t worry about every post being perfect: It’s more important to start getting posts out there so that you can learn as you go.
+As you do, don’t worry about every post being perfect.
+It’s more important to start getting posts out there so you can learn as you go.

 - Sit down with a notepad and write down your areas of expertise and law-related topics that you’re interested in.
 Start with five.
 If you actually like what you’re writing about, blogging becomes a much easier (and dare we say more fun) process.
 Seriously.

 - Set yourself a deadline every week to get a post up.
 Consistency will help you keep up your writing habit.

 - Start posting.
 Be professional, but also let your personality permeate your writing.
 This is your blog and your space to share information with people who know nothing about you.
 How do you want your law firm’s brand (and your personal brand) to come across?

 When done right, a legal blog can help build authority and trust with your potential clients, and with industry influencers who may share your writing more widely.
 And, as Kevin notes, starting a niche blog is definitely not as scary as some legal professionals may think.